CharltonC/boilerplate-angular-5/README.md

     ```
     npm install
     ```
-7. Run the patch for the CLI:
+7. Run the patch for the CLI so that:
+    - the Scss has sourcemap
+    - the generated project files are formatted in 4 spaces instead of 2 spaces
+    - Write Jade/Pug instead of Html
+    - More comprehensive code/comments for the Component Test/Spec file
     ```
     npm run cli-patch
     ```